An Amicable Divorce is Possible

 Keep reading for my personal story and the benefits I saw from using a divorce mediator.

+Arguably, one of the most positive outcomes of an amicable divorce is maintaining a friendship with your ex-partner.
 I decided to start with this reason because I feel it is one of the best outcomes (if not the best) a divorce can have.
 I spent almost 20 years, including most of my college days, with my spouse.
 We also have a son together.
-We knew each other better than anyone and had experienced so much together so I was glad to know I could still count on him.
+We knew each other better than anyone and had experienced so much together, so I was glad to know I could still count on him.

 Using a divorce mediator made remaining friends so much easier.
 One reason is that we were in charge.
 We decided when and how often we would meet.
 It was up to us to make the decisions on our divorce, and it was on our timeline.
 We also created the divorce agreement.
 It was our mutual conclusion as to child support and other finances, the house, and most importantly the parenting plan.
 We controlled the narrative and outcome.